March Primary FAQ

 What is the Texas Two-Step?

-A country western dance or voting in March and in November.
+A country western dance or Nominating in March/May and Electing in November.

 What percentage of the vote does a candidate need to win the nomination and avoid a runoff?